Reviewed by Robert Gardiner, Director, Alberta Ticket FighterLast reviewed

 What we tend to see on Fort McMurray files

-For commercial drivers running into and out of the oil sands, we see a steady flow of weight, log book, and Hours of Service tickets — and the CVOR risk on those is almost always the bigger consideration than the ticket dollar amount.
-Stunting allegations on Highway 63 (50+ over) come up enough each year to be worth flagging: those carry an immediate vehicle seizure and a 7-day suspension on the spot.
+For commercial drivers running into and out of the oil sands, we see a steady flow of weight, log book, and Hours of Service tickets out of the CVSA inspection station traffic on Highway 63 and Highway 881.
+The CVOR risk on those is almost always the bigger consideration than the ticket dollar amount.
+A single inspection-station violation can shift a carrier’s CVOR score in ways the driver does not immediately see, and a pattern of small violations on an individual abstract reads very differently to an oilsands HR department than to a passenger-vehicle insurer.

 No obligation